-Our goal is to help you find the ideal wallet for you!
+Your guide to finding the ideal BCH wallet for you!

 The Electron Cash wallet is without a doubt the most popular Bitcoin Cash desktop wallet.
 While the user interface can look a bit outdated or not for your average user, the wallet is actually very easy to use.
 The wallet has a great reputation in the community because it has a lot of powerful features and it has been a very reliable wallet with active development since the split in 2017.

 The wallet is known as the swiss army knife of BCH wallets because of its wide set of features.
-The wallet supports sweeping paper wallets, requesting a specific amount, scanning (BIP70 type) payment requests from merchants, cashaccounts, address conversion, tokens, cointext, multisig, UTXO management, cashfusion and more!
-The wallet also supports 3rd party plugins and a few good ones for privacy enhancements have already been made.
+The wallet supports sweeping paper wallets, requesting a specific amount, scanning (BIP70 type) payment requests from merchants, cashaccounts, address conversion, tokens, multisig, UTXO management and more!
+The wallet allows you to specify the derivation path and is compatible with the bitcoin.com wallet.
+The Electron Cash is the only wallet with the innovative privacy tool Cashfusion implemented and also supports 3rd party plugins some of which bring privacy improvements and others new usecases like Flipstarter.
 All these privacy options make it the go to desktop wallet for the privacy-minded Bitcoin Cash user.
-Under the hood, the electron cash wallet does SPV style verification which is another selling point for the crypto enthusiasts.
+Under the hood, the electron cash wallet does SPV style verification which is another selling point for the crypto enthusiast.
 Electron Cash also has a mobile wallet for both android and IOS but they are not on par with the capabilities of the desktop wallet currently.